 Google has always been very cagey about explaining how social media signals factor into the search results.
 However, there are a few methods used in getting the most out of your social media presence.

 The first thing to do is to ensure your profiles are complete.
 Pay attention to the subtle differences between platforms.
 For example, on Facebook, the “short description” has a 255 character limit, but only the first 155 will appear on your timeline.
-Be sure to look at where it cuts off when you publish the “About” section of your page.
+Be sure to look at where it cuts off when you publish the “about us” section of your page.

 The Final Word on Local SEO